lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Overview

 Fragmentation supported in LPWAN is mandatory when the underlying LPWAN technology is not capable of fulfilling the IPv6 MTU requirement.
-Fragmentation is used after SCHC header compression when the size of the resulting compressed packet is larger than the L2 data unit maximum payload.
+Fragmentation is used after SCHC header compression when the size of the resulting compressed packet is larger than the L2 data unit maximum payload or when SCHC header compression is not possible.
 In LPWAN technologies, the L2 data unit size typically varies from tens to hundreds of bytes.
 If the entire datagram fits within a single L2 data unit, the fragmentation mechanism is not used and the packet is sent unfragmented.
-Otherwise, the datagram does not fit a single L2 data unit, it SHALL be broken into fragments.
+Otherwise, when the datagram does not fit a single L2 data unit, it SHALL be broken into fragments.

 Moreover, LPWAN technologies impose some strict limitations on traffic; therefore it is desirable to enable optional fragment retransmission, while